takashim0101/mini-insar-pipeline/README.md

 # Mini InSAR Pipeline v2 – Professional Edition

+## Non-Technical Summary

+This project is a ready-to-use toolkit for processing satellite radar data to detect tiny movements of the Earth's surface, like those from earthquakes, volcanoes, or infrastructure changes.
+Think of it as a high-tech measuring tape that uses satellite images to see how the ground has shifted, down to the millimeter.

+While this pipeline is set up for a specific type of analysis called InSAR, its underlying design is a flexible and reusable "template."
+This means it can be easily adapted for other types of satellite data processing, making it a valuable starting point for a wide range of geospatial and Earth observation projects.

+---

 A fully reproducible, GPU‑accelerated InSAR processing pipeline built with Docker, SNAP, Python, and modern infrastructure practices.
 This project demonstrates how a single engineer can design, deploy, and operate a compact but production‑ready InSAR workflow—covering data acquisition, preprocessing, interferogram generation, and displacement visualization.

 The goal is to provide a **clean, minimal, operationally realistic reference pipeline** that can be integrated into GeoAI platforms, cloud/HPC environments, or national geospatial systems.